ibm-cloud-docs/vsrx/getting-started.md

    Reserve more than the default disk setting if you plan to run network diagnostics that generate detailed logs.
    {: tip}

 8. From the **Network interface** section, select your **Uplink port speeds**.
-The default selection is a single interface, but there are redundant and private only options as well.
+The default selection is a single interface, but redundant and private only options are available as well.
 Choose the one that best fits your needs.

    The Network Interface **Add Ons** section allows you to select an IPv6 address if required, and shows you any additional included default options.

-9. Review your selections, check that you have read the Third Party Service Agreements, then click **Create**.
+9. Review your selections, check that you read the Third-Party Service Agreements, then click **Create**.
 The order is verified automatically.

 After your order is approved, the provisioning of your {{site.data.keyword.vsrx_full}} Gateway starts automatically.
 When the provisioning process is complete, the new vSRX appears in the Gateway Appliances list page.
 Click the gateway name to open the Gateway Details page.
 The IP addresses, login username, and password for the device appear.

-Remember that after you order and configure your gateway from the IBM Cloud catalog, you must also configure the device itself with the same settings.
+After you order and configure your gateway from the IBM Cloud catalog, you must also configure the device itself with the same settings.
 {: tip}

 ## Next steps